Roger-Weng/NLP_Final_Project/README.md

 Besides their practical utility, these findings are relevant for the question of understanding the commonly-used process of finetuning: they support the hypothesis that finetuning is mainly about exposing knowledge induced by language-modeling training, rather than learning new task-specific linguistic knowledge.

 # Environment
-First, create an environment with all the dependencies:
+First, downlaoad all necessary packages, or create an environment with all the dependencies:
 ```
 $ conda env create -n bitfit_env -f environment.yml
 ```